arangodb/docs-hugo/site/content/3.12/operations/upgrading/manual-deployments/active-failover.md

 You have to make sure that your _Active Failover_ deployment is independent of this standalone instance.
 Specifically, make sure that the database directory as well as the socket used by the standalone instance provided by the package are separate from the ones in your _Active Failover_ configuration.
-Also, that you haven't modified the init script or systemd unit file for the standalone instance in a way that it would start or stop your  _Active Failover_ instance instead.
+Also, check that you haven't modified the init script or systemd unit file for the standalone instance in a way that it would start or stop your  _Active Failover_ instance instead.